dev-zastai/product-docs/_posts/2024-11-19-Brief-Announcement-X.md

 - 🔍 Scan and analyze code
 - 🔓 Explore and identify vulnerability candidates
-- ✅ Verify each vulnerability with a Proof of Concept (POC) That means every vulnerability in your report is 100% real – no false positives, no wasted time.
+- ✅ Verify each vulnerability with a Proof of Concept (POC) This ensures that every vulnerability in your report is 100% real—no false positives and no waste of time.

 Discover Zast.ai and experience true precision in web security at Zast.ai 🌐